 Alpine Meadows Ski Resort at Tahoe: Dining & drinking

-The day lodge at Alpine Meadows is located at the base of mountain and is the hub of activity with restaurants and bars, day lockers, a ski and snowboard gear shop, and a huge deck overlooking the mountain.
+The day lodge at Alpine Meadows is located at the base of the mountain and is the hub of activity with restaurants and bars, day lockers, a ski and snowboard gear shop, and a huge deck overlooking the mountain.

 Alpine Meadows Ski Resort at Tahoe: Two resorts for the price of one

-One lift ticket or pass at Squaw Valley or Alpine Meadows provides access to both mountains and their 6,000 skiable acres, 42 lifts and 270 trails.
+One lift ticket or pass at Squaw Valley or Alpine Meadows provides access to both mountains and their 6,000 skiable acres, 42 lifts, and 270 trails.

 If staying at Squaw Valley, with its nearly 60 restaurants, bars, boutiques and art galleries, having the ability to ski at Alpine Meadows provides a great option for additional terrain and a completely different atmosphere.

-Currently Alpine Meadows is connected to Squaw Alpine via a free shuttle between the mountains.
+Currently, Alpine Meadows is connected to Squaw Alpine via a free shuttle between the mountains.
 However, in 2015, Squaw Valley Ski Holdings, LLC, the owner of both resorts, announced plans to create a gondola connecting the Squaw Valley and Alpine Meadows ski areas.

 Alpine Meadows Ski Resort at Tahoe: Where to stay